MAInformatico/MAInformatico.github.io/Reading_Time.md

 * The power of now - Eckhart Tolle
 * The Pragmatic Programmer - Andrew Hunt and David Thomas
 * The Mamba Mentality - Kobe Bryant
+* Eleven Rings: The Soul of the Success - Phil Jackson